openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 - `AP` : Asia Pacific
 - `CN` : China

-Set `pin` to your Mercedes me App PIN.
+Set `pin` to your Mercedes Me App PIN.
 Parameter is *not required*.
 Note `pin` is needed for some commands which are affecting **vehicle safety**.
 Commands like _unlock doors_ will result into an _unsafe state_: your vehicle is unlocked and is accessible to everybody.